 What Does UX/UI Design Entail?

-Most folks think and ask themselves what a UX UI designer does?
+Most folks think and ask themselves what a UX UI designer does.
 However, due to technological advancement, information circulation is now easy.
-We can explain this question well if you first understand that UX Design aims to improve user contentment and design the entire user experience.
+We can explain this question well if you understand that UX Design aims to improve user contentment and design the entire user experience.

 What Is A UX/UI Designer’s Job?